-Mason Police encourages anyone who is the victim or witness to any crime to promptly report the incident to Mason or local police.
-However, because police reports are public records, under state law, Mason Police cannot hold all reports of crime in confidence.
-Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to other Campus

-Security Authorities at Mason.
-Confidential reports of crimes may also be made to Mason Crime Solvers at 703-993-4111 or through Rave Guardian, a mobile application available through the iTunes store and Google Play store.
+George Mason Police encourages anyone who is the victim or witness to any crime to promptly report the incident to the university or local police.
+However, because police reports are public records, under state law, George Mason Police cannot hold all reports of crime in confidence.
+Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to other Campus Security Authorities at George Mason.
+Confidential reports of crimes may also be made to George Mason Crime Solvers at 703-993-4111 or through Rave Guardian, a mobile application available through the iTunes store and Google Play store.